rm-hull/apds9960/README.rst

 Software Driver - Example Usage
 -------------------------------
-Once installed, confirm the I2C address (see prerequisites, it will most likely be 0x76 or 0x77) and port.
+Once installed, confirm the I2C address (see prerequisites, it will most likely be 0x39) and port.

 Then in a python script or REPL: